Choledochal Cysts and other Biliary Malformations

-Choledochal cysts are typically treated surgically, either by an open procedure or laparoscopically.
+Choledochal cysts are typically treated surgically, either by an open surgical procedure (using one incision) or laparoscopically, where small incisions and a camera are used to guide the surgeon.
 Both procedures are performed in the operating room under general anesthesia.
-In both types of surgery for choledochal cysts, the cyst is removed and a reconstruction of the biliary system is frequently required using a section of intestine.
+In both types of surgery for choledochal cysts, the cyst is removed and often the system of bile ducts are reconstructed or repaired using a section of intestine.

-After the operation, your child will go to the recovery room until he is awake and comfortable.
-He will then go to a hospital room.
-Your child will receive IV fluids until he is able to drink clear liquids without nausea or vomiting, and will slowly advance to a regular diet.
-We may give your child antibiotics through an IV to prevent infection.
-Pain medication will also go through the IV at first.
-When your child is eating, he can take pain medication by mouth.
+After the operation, your child will receive IV fluids until they are able to drink clear liquids without nausea or vomiting, and will slowly advance to a regular diet.
+Your child may be given antibiotics through an IV to prevent infection.
+Pain medication will also be given as needed.

-Your child’s surgeon and care team will discuss his recovery process with your family, including potential risks and complications to watch for:
+Your child’s surgeon and care team will discuss the recovery process with your family, including potential risks and complications to watch for:

 - Bile leak

 - Redness or swelling called cholangitis that could indicate infection

 - Stone formation in the bile ducts (intrahepatic biliary stone)